LT-IntroToAI-SY2526/assignment-0-Aylishiri/writeup.md

 ## Looking Ahead

-Im most excited to learn how Ai works and how to get the best usage out of it.
+**Im most excited to learn how Ai works and how to get the best usage out of it. **

-[Your answer here - feel free to write a paragraph or more!]

 ---